herrsmitty8128/CsvFileMultiplexer/README.md

 ## Sample Code and Usage

 To use CsvFileMultiplexer in your code, simply include CsvFileMultiplexer.py in the appropriate subdirectory of your project.
-Then include the appropriate *import CsvFileMultiplexer.py* statement in your code file(s).
+Then include the appropriate *import CsvFileMultiplexer* statement in your code file(s).

 ### Step 1: Subclass the *CsvFileMultiplexer.AbstractRowConverter* class and implement the *fieldnames* and *convert* methods.